 Underline how long each of Alex's marching steps was.
-Alex knew how she was going to measure Mr Piper's spare block.
-In her sports class she had been told that each of her marching steps was about half a metre.
+Alex knew how she was going to measure Mr. Piper's spare block.
+In her gym class she had been told that each of her marching steps was about half a yard.
 As the block was rectangular, Alex was going to march around two of the sides.
-She'd count how many steps were on each side, and then convert the steps into metres.
+She'd count how many steps were on each side, and then convert the steps into yards.

-If Mr Piper caught her, Alex was going to say she was practising her marching.
+If Mr. Piper caught her, Alex was going to say she was practicing her marching.

-Colour how Alex was going to measure Mr Piper's spare block.
+Color how Alex was going to measure Mr. Piper's spare block.

-Put a box around the excuse Alex was going to give Mr Piper if he caught her.
+Put a box around the excuse Alex was going to give Mr. Piper if he caught her.

+What is the passage mainly about?

 Which three details in the passage support the main idea?

 What would be a good title for this passage?